caifti/k8s-intro-tutorials/workloads/README.md

 7) Open a terminal and watch the Pods.
 ```
-$ kubectl get pods --show-labels --watch
+kubectl get pods --show-labels --watch
 ```
 8) Update the `deploy-example` manifest and add a few additional labels to the Pod template.
-Once done, apply the change with the `--record` flag.
+Once done, apply the change:
 ```
-$ kubectl apply -f manifests/deploy-example.yaml --record
+kubectl apply -f manifests/deploy-example.yaml
-  < or >
-$ kubectl edit deploy deploy-example --record
 ```
 **Tip:** `deploy` can be substituted for `deployment` when using `kubectl`.